 Academic Attire and Honor Cords

 Caps and gowns are ordered by the K-Dub Hub based on information submitted on the graduation information form.
-They are distributed at Salute to Graduates on April 6.
+They are distributed in the Staton Conference room on April 5.
 Please try on your cap and gown to ensure a proper fit.

 Undergraduate candidates should wear their tassels on the RIGHT side until the president of the university confers the degree at which time the tassel is moved to the left side.
 The mortarboard on the cap should be parallel to the ground (FLAT), not sitting on the back of the head.
 Bobby pins will be available in the second-floor hallway of the Hall of the Pioneers and at Mabee Arena.
 Faculty will be glad to help you position your cap appropriately.

 Your cap MUST be worn during the academic procession, ceremony and recession.
 Men should remove caps during prayer, National Anthem, or other specified times as noted by the president.